 Using a drum heater to warm the foam before starting the work is essential, but slowing down the dispense rate on the gun’s nozzle can also allow the process to work more efficiently.
-When running a hose from your rig, it is also a good idea to only pull it through a small opening, as larger openings is an easy way to lose heat.
+When running a hose from your rig, it is also a good idea to only pull it through a small opening, as larger openings make for an easy way to lose heat.

-When You Should Not Spray?
+When Should Not Spray?

-Do not start spraying foam insulation if the foam has not been maintained at the manufacturer-mandated temperatures.
-It’s also important not spray a substrate that is too cold.
+Do not start spraying foam insulation for cold weather if the foam has not been maintained at the manufacturer-mandated temperatures.
+It’s also important to not spray a substrate that is too cold.
 Spraying cold substrates will result in poor foam bonding (or not at all), causing it to peel away from the surface and effectively causing wasted material.